mjshruthi/XMLDemo/README.md

 So, might be one of the reasons - the commit was rejected - saying fast forward.

 some more changes to verify, what can hel p pull these canges to local.
+Pull or pull from master works.
+Fetch doesn't work.

+need to add code changes and commit. after commit is done, changes in readme shows in unstaged.